Berlin plans new mass accommodation for refugees – DW – 09/09/2024

 Short-term planning worsens the problem

-To help ease part of the problem, the LAF is in the process of building more and more refugee accommodation facilities like the one touted for Soorstrasse, as well as expanding the temporary accommodation available at Berlin's largest and most controversial refugee facility at the former airport Tegel.
+To help ease part of the problem, the LAF is in the process of building more and more refugee accommodation facilities like the one touted for Soorstrasse, as well as expanding the temporary accommodation available at Berlin's largest and most controversial refugee facility at the former Tegel airport.
 The site already houses around 5,000 people in what are essentially shared tents in aircraft hangers.

-Berlin's Senator for Integration, Cassel Kiziltepe of the center-left SPD, had announced in August that she wants to reduce the size of the refugee accommodation facility at Tegel, citing the high costs and the problems it creates for residents and integration.
+Berlin's senator for integration, Cansel Kiziltepe of the center-left SPD, had announced in August that she wants to reduce the size of the refugee accommodation facility at Tegel, citing the high costs and the problems it creates for residents and integration.
 The plan is to move refugees to new container villages and medium-sized facilities, including the one planned for Soorstrasse.

 In fact, the LAF currently plans to expand the Tegel facility to make room for 8,000 refugees, but that will only be possible until 2025 when the plan is to turn the site into a technology research park for companies and scientific institutions.